• Skip to primary navigation

 Warning:

-- Be careful when making and putting the circuit because wrong step can break the indicator.
+• One should be careful while making and putting the circuit because wrong step can break the indicator.

 Formulas: